MicrosoftDocs/security/zero-trust/azure-infrastructure-overview.md

   - zerotrust-solution
 ---

 # Overview – Apply Zero Trust principles to Azure infrastructure

 This series of articles help you apply the principles of Zero Trust to your workloads in Azure based on a multi-disciplinary approach to applying the Zero Trust principles.
 Zero Trust is a security strategy.
 It is not a product or a service, but an approach in designing and implementing the following set of security principles:

 - Verify explicitly
-- Use least privilege access
+- Use least privileged access
 - Assume breach

 Implementing the Zero Trust mindset to “assume breach, never trust, always verify” requires changes to cloud infrastructure, deployment strategy, and implementation.

 These initial series of five articles (including this introduction) show you how to apply Zero Trust approach to a very common IT business scenario based on infrastructure services.
 The work is broken into units that can be configured together as follows:

-- Azure Storage
+- Azure storage
 - Virtual machines
-- Spoke virtual network (VNet) for virtual machine-based workloads
+- Spoke virtual networks (VNets) for virtual machine-based workloads
-- Hub VNet to support access to many workloads in Azure
+- Hub VNets to support access to many workloads in Azure

 > [!NOTE]
 > Additional articles will be added to this series in the future, including how organizations can apply a Zero Trust approach to applications, virtual desktop, data and DevOps services based on real IT business environments.